godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

         @tool

         # Icons are optional.
-        # Alternativelly, you may use the UID of the icon or the absolute path.
+        # Alternatively, you may use the UID of the icon or the absolute path.
         @icon("icon.png")

-        # Automatically register the node in the Add Child dialog
+        # Automatically register the node in the Create New Node dialog
         # and make it available for use with other scripts.
         class_name MyButton
         extends Button